 Career breaks are possible but unless you are intending to take a significant amount of time off you may wish to remain on the General Optical Council (GOC) register.
 In order to do this you must undertake a certain amount of continuing education and training (CET) during your break.
 If you wish to come off the GOC register you need to have undertaken a certain amount of CET before you apply to be readmitted.

-There is a fairly even gender split within the profession: 54% of optometrists are female and 46% male (GOC Annual Report).
+There is a fairly even gender split within the profession: 56% of optometrists in the UK are female and 44% male (GOC Annual Report).

 Jobs are available throughout the UK in hospitals and all types of practice.
 Competition for jobs may be greater in the geographical areas surrounding the universities offering optometry degrees.